Batting Practice for the AV Professional

 Analog NTSC Color Television

-NTSC laid the framework for broadcast digital TV.
+TV, that laid the framework for digital broadcast television.

 A NTSC color TV camera outputs five voltages: red, green, blue,